Royals vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Royals Betting Records & Stats

-- The Royals have been victorious in 16, or 27.6%, of the 58 contests they have been chosen as underdogs in this season.
+- The Royals have come away with 16 wins in the 59 contests they have been listed as the underdogs in this season.

-- This season, Kansas City has won nine of its 39 games, or 23.1%, when it's the underdog by at least +125 on the moneyline.
+- Kansas City has entered 45 games this season as the underdog by +120 or more and is 12-33 in those contests.

-- The Royals have an implied victory probability of 44.4% according to the moneyline set for this matchup.
+- The moneyline set for this matchup implies the Royals have a 45.5% chance of walking away with the win.

 - The Royals have posted a record of 5-6-0 against the spread this season.